 5. Okayti Tea EstateOkayti Tea Estate was established in the 1870s and is also one of the oldest tea estates in the country.
 Also called Rangdoo Tea Estate, this one is flanked by two other tea gardens on the side.
 It produces a large quantity of premium tea and has vast sprawling gorgeous gardens that are a treat to the eyes.
 Here you can find the special black teas, white teas, and green teas.

 6. Happy Valley Tea EstateHappy Valley Tea Estate is one of the most commercial tea estates in Darjeeling where tourism is at its peak.
 The tourists visit Happy Valley to witness the process of tea plucking, reaping, and processing.
 Other than tasting deliciously aromatic cups of piping hot teas, you can also purchase tea here at the estate.
 Known for its beautiful meadows, the Happy Valley Tea Estate is a must-visit here.

 Nature Walks in Tea Gardens in Darjeeling

 Nature Walks in the resplendent tea gardens is the most loved activity when in Darjeeling.
-And what is better than to enjoy a soothing long walk in a heavenly tea estate and sip on sweet aromatic tea while you are at it.
 You can engage with the workers and help them pluck teas.
-Or you can go to the factories and watch the making of these fine tea powder.
+Or you can go to the factories and watch the making of these fine tea powders.
 Or better still, pick up some to take it back home with you to relish a little piece of Darjeeling in the humdrum of life.